Computer Science

 National Benchmark Test

-All Faculty of Science applicants must write the National Benchmark Tests (NBT).
+All applicants to the Faculty of Science are required to write the National Benchmark Test by 31 October 2026.

 Compliance with the minimum requirements does not guarantee a place at the University.
 The University has a specific number of places for first year undergraduates, approved by the Department of Higher Education and Training.
 Final selection is made subject to the availability of places, academic results and other entry requirements where applicable.